Cloyd Allen Smith

 Biography

-Cloyd began his legal career serving as a Judicial Law Clerk for the Honorable Richard E. Gardiner of the Fairfax County Circuit Court.
-During his clerkship, Cloyd gained valuable experience researching Virginia statutes and case law for complex civil litigation cases.
-He drafted and edited opinions, prepared dockets, and briefed motions for numerous circuit court judges.
+After gaining some initial trial experience, Cloyd officially began his legal career serving as a Judicial Law Clerk for the Honorable Richard E. Gardiner of the Fairfax County Circuit Court.
+During his clerkship, Cloyd gained valuable experience researching the intricacies of Virginia law while drafting and editing legal opinions for numerous circuit court judges in complex civil litigation cases.

 Publications: Greece and Oman: Successful Anglo/American Counterinsurgencies Viewed from the Current American Counterinsurgency Doctrine.
 BiblioScholar Dissertations, 2012.